 May and June is the ideal time to visit for those who love the transition of the weather to summer, with not too much heat, rain or wind.
 However the sea temperature is still cold and not ideal for swimming although on sunny days one can spot the odd local and a few tourists swimming.
 Sunbathing is more popular at this time.

-If you do wish to be in Malta in very hot weather, this is the ideal time before the heat kicks off.
-It is the time that the number of tourists increase due to the favorable weather conditions.
+If you wish to be in Malta before the very hot weather, we recommend visiting between the months of March and May.
+After that, the heatwave starts and the number of tourists increase due to the favorable weather conditions.

-It is also the time where feasts start to be celebrated in villages both in Malta and Gozo.
+During the summer months, it is also the time where village feasts start to be celebrated in both Malta and Gozo.
 This is something that all foreigners appreciate as they see something that is typically Maltese.